Writing Arabic in English

 Implementation

-The keyboard was built using web components for ease of portability.
+The keyboard was built as a web component for ease of portability.
 You can view the source code here

 It can be easily added to any website by adding the following code to your html file.